cormullion/juliamonomaster/website/faq.md

 ## ‘Does it work on macOS?’

 Yes.
-JuliaMono works well, with most modern MacOS text editors, such as Visual Studio Code, Sublime Text, the excellent free CotEditor, Panic's new Nova editor, BBEdit, and TextEdit, among others.
+JuliaMono works well, with most modern MacOS text editors, such as Visual Studio Code, Sublime Text, the excellent free CotEditor, Panic's Nova editor, BBEdit, and TextEdit, among others.
 If these editors support OpenType features such as stylistic alternatives and ligatures (not all do), these features of JuliaMono should work well.

 ## ‘Does it work on Linux?’